AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 efetch -db protein -format fasta -id AEE52072.1,ADV47642.1 > my_seqs.faa
 ```

 In practice of course we can download one or two from the site though, and we're only using this because we want a lot.
+While unfortunately you can't provide the `-id` argument of `efetch` a file of accession numbers, we can easily do a little *bash* workaround that we'll see.
+Additionally, [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} pointed out to me that you *can* in fact provide a regular one-column file of accession numbers to the `epost` command (which basically queues up accessions to then be acted on), and then pipe the output of that into the `efetch` command.
+This is pretty sweet as it's a bit cleaner than the workaround I initially used, but it doesn't seem to work with a lot of accessions.
+When I tested things it worked fine for me on ~1,000 protein seqs, but I got "request timed out" errors when trying to run it on ~10,000 sequences.
+So I've kept the initial *bash* workaround in here and added the `epost | efetch` way too.
+If you're doing this regularly with a manageable number of references to pull, then doing it the cleaner way shouldn't be a problem.
+Thanks to [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} for the tip!

-While unfortunately you can't provide the `-id` argument a file of accession numbers, and even if you were to actively enter them on the command line, the [Entrez site notes](https://www.ncbi.nlm.nih.gov/books/NBK179288/#chapter6.Automation){:target="_blank"} that you shouldn't do more than blocks of 200 at a time due to server limitations.
-So next let's look at one way to generate a large list of desired accessions, and then we'll see one way that the magic of *bash* can solve all our problems again 🙂
+The other thing we have to address is that the [Entrez site notes](https://www.ncbi.nlm.nih.gov/books/NBK179288/#chapter6.Automation){:target="_blank"} that you shouldn't do more than blocks of 200 at a time due to server limitations.
+So we'll also go over how to chop up a large file into a bunch of little ones and run things in a loop with the magic of *bash*.
+But first, let's look at one way to generate a large list of desired accessions.

 ## Pulling lots of sequences
 For an example, let's imagine we want all the amino acid sequences of the *phoD*-type alkaline phosphatases available in [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/){:target="_blank"} for bacteria (because Euks are too hard).
 While this is focused on amino acid coding sequences, the same principles apply if you wanted to pull different information.
 The only things that would change would be how you search your accessions and which options you specify for `efetch`.